lmcinnes/umap/doc/exploratory_analysis.rst

 of a neural network.
 Here UMAP provides a means to compress the activation landscape down to 2 dimensions for visualization.
-The result was an impressive interactive paper in the Distill journal, providing rich visualizations and new insights into thw working of convolutional neural networks.
+The result was an impressive interactive paper in the Distill journal, providing rich visualizations and new insights into the working of convolutional neural networks.

 .. image:: images/activation_atlas.png
    :width: 400px

 `The Activation Atlas <https://distill.pub/2019/activation-atlas/>`__

-Thanks to Shan Carter, Zan Armstrong, Ludwig Schubert, Ian Johnson, and Chris Olah
+Thanks to Shan Carter, Zan Armstrong, Ludwig Schubert, Ian Johnson, and Chris Olah.

 Open Syllabus Galaxy
 --------------------